splunk-soar-connectors/dataminrpulse/README.md

       - List ID = 1234567,1234568
       - Query = ("Test" AND "Application") OR ("text" AND "json")
       - Max Alerts = 10

+- ### Get Alert Details

+  Fetch the details of an alert from the Dataminr platform using either the Alert ID or an already ingested alert's Artifact ID.
+The fetched details are displayed in a custom view/UI.

+  - **Action Parameter: Alert ID**

+    - Accepts the ID of the Dataminr alert.
+    - Required if the Artifact ID parameter is not provided.

+  - **Action Parameter: Artifact ID**

+    - Accepts the ID of the ingested artifact.
+    - Required if the Alert ID parameter is not provided.
+    - If both Alert ID and Artifact ID are provided, **Alert ID takes priority**.

+  **Note:** You must provide either a valid Alert ID or Artifact ID to fetch alert details.

+  - If using **Alert ID**, the connector makes an API call to fetch the alert details from Dataminr.
+  - If using **Artifact ID**, the connector fetches the alert details from the already ingested data.

 ### Configuration variables